 Well, we can’t exactly experience “the real deal” as it would either have burnt or be lost at sea.
 The next best thing is Ladby Ship; the only Viking ship grave in Denmark.
 Located near Kerteminde, in the north of Funen, Vikingemuseet Ladby tells the story about this VIV (Very Important Viking) burial that took place around 925 AD.
 A huge ship was pulled ashore, a Viking king laid on a feather quilt, surrounded by eleven sacrificed horses and four dogs and then the ship was placed inside a huge burial mound.

 It’s possible to visit the remains of the ship in its original mound, and you can actually see the relics of the horse skeletons and get a sense of the importance of this burial.
-The museum also has a reconstructed version of the Ladby Ship docked by the fjord below the burial mound, as well as containing the treasures and archeological findings of the burial grounds.
+The museum also has a reconstructed version of the Ladby Ship docked by the fjord below the burial mound, as well as containing the treasures and archaeological findings of the burial grounds.

 Every year from April 1st to the end of October, the reconstructed Viking village of Bork comes alive when Vikings come and re-occupy the recreated houses, work with Viking-age crafts and other historical chores.